Chef Jennifer M. Denlinger PhD, CCC, CHEP

 Chef Jennifer Denlinger has been a culinary educator for over fourteen years.
-She has a BS from University of Central Florida in Hospitality Management, a M.Ed. from American Intercontinental University in Curriculum Design and is pursuing a PhD in Educational Leadership though Trident University International, where will she will be defending her dissertation on How Brain Dominance affects the Learning Style of Culinary and Pastry Students.
+She has a BS from University of Central Florida in Hospitality Management, a M.Ed. from American Intercontinental University in Curriculum Design and a PhD in Educational Leadership though Trident University International, where her research focused on How Brain Dominance affects the Learning Style of Culinary and Pastry Students.

 Her culinary education was gained through an intensive apprenticeship program.
 Her lifelong goal includes combining her educational and culinary experiences together to create a positive learning environment for students and staff members at the Culinary School.
 Being a Chef Instructor she has always enjoyed learning about the Anthropology of Food.